-The Company believes that the contractual arrangements with New Oriental China and its schools and subsidiaries and its current sole shareholder are in compliance with PRC laws and regulations and are legally enforceable.
+The Company believes that the contractual arrangements with New Oriental China and its current shareholder are in compliance with PRC laws and regulations and are legally enforceable.
 However, uncertainties in the PRC legal system could limit the Company's ability to enforce the contractual arrangements.
 If the legal structure and contractual arrangements were found to be in violation of PRC laws and regulations, the PRC government could: